 We continue to pursue options for repaying and/or refinancing debt obligations with long-term, fixed rate U.S. Department of Housing and Urban Development ("HUD") insured loans.
-We are currently working to refinance our two outstanding loans that mature in 2018 with HUD-insured loans and expect to complete those refinancings within the next six months.
-The Capital One loan (see below) has a scheduled maturity date of July 2018; however, as part of the loan agreement, we have the right to elect to extend the scheduled maturity date with two six-month options, which could extend the scheduled maturity date through July 2019, subject to certain terms and conditions, which do not include any fees or other conditions that we believe would prohibit us from successfully extending the maturity date.
+We are currently working to refinance our two outstanding loans that mature in 2018 and 2019 with HUD-insured loans and expect to complete those refinancings within the next three to six months.
+The Capital One loan (see below) has a scheduled maturity date of January 2019 after extending the loan agreement in May 2018; and, as part of the loan agreement, we have the right to elect to extend the scheduled maturity date with one additional six-month option, which could extend the scheduled maturity date through July 2019, subject to certain terms and conditions, which do not include any fees or other conditions that we believe would prohibit us from successfully extending the maturity date.
 The Healthcare Financial Solutions, LLC loan (see below) has a scheduled maturity date of October 2018, and, if the refinancing with our HUD-insured lender were not to close prior to the maturity date, we believe we would have cash on hand to pay off the loan.
 Additionally, in 2017, as part of our responsibilities under the operating agreements as the manager of our Equity-Method Investments, we refinanced seven existing loans of our Equity-Method Investments with Lancaster Pollard (HUD-insured) loans.